apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/quick_start/run_kubeblocks_on_a_playground.md

 You can also run the command below to access a cluster by MySQL client.
 ```
-$ kbcli cluster connect --show-example --client=cli mycluster2
+$ kbcli cluster connect --show-example --client=cli mysql-cluster
-# cluster mycluster2 does not have public endpoints, you can run following command and connect cluster from local host
+# cluster mysql-cluster does not have public endpoints, you can run following command and connect cluster from local host
-kubectl port-forward service/mycluster2-ac-mysql 3306:3306
+kubectl port-forward service/mysql-cluster-ac-mysql 3306:3306

 # mysql client connection example
 mysql -h 127.0.0.1 -P 3306 -u root -paiImelyt

-$ kubectl port-forward service/mycluster2-ac-mysql 3306:3306
+$ kubectl port-forward service/mysql-cluster-ac-mysql 3306:3306
 Forwarding from 127.0.0.1:3306 -> 3306
 Forwarding from [::1]:3306 -> 3306